Chocolate oat cookies.

 3 - Once the butter has melted take it off the heat and add in the golden syrup or honey, plus milk.

 4 - Mix the lot together and roll into balls.
-Place onto a lined baking tray and squash them down flat to about 1cm high, they will spread ever so slightly too.
+Place onto a lined baking tray and squash them down flat to about 1cm high, they will spread ever so slightly too so allow room.
 You can make them whatever size you like.
 Small bitesize ones are great for kids!

 5 - Bake for 10-15 mins or till browning on the edges, and leave on the tray for 5 mins till they start to harden then move to a rack to cool.
 Don't try and move them right away as when they come out the oven they will be soft.